cabinz/cbias/README.md

 Welcome to the official repo of Cbias! :D

-Cbias is abbreviation of "a Compiler Built In A Semester", for commemorating the time we spent together learning, coding and debugging in semester 2021-2022-2.
+Cbias is abbreviation of "a Compiler Built In A Semester", for commemorating the time we a three-member team spent together learning, coding and debugging in semester 2021-2022-2.

 As a product for contest, the compiler translates [SysY](doc/ref/SysY2022-lang-def.pdf) (a subset of C programming language) to ARM assembly code running on a Raspberry Pi 4 Model B 4GB.

-This project is planned to serve as a teaching sample compiler for BIT compiler courses starting in 2023.
+This project is planned to serve as a teaching sample for BIT compiler courses starting in 2023.

 ## Environment

 IntelliJ is recommended as programming IDE for the project (not necessarily).
-To build and run this source on your machine, configuration requirements below are required.
+To build and run this source on your machine, configuration requirements are as follows.

 ### JDK 15+